 The procurement policy is an important element in Proximus' corporate involvement.
 The Procurement team wants to ensure that its suppliers provide products and services in such a way that they meet and even exceed the legal requirements, by integrating social, environmental, ethical and sustainable aspects.
 We ask our suppliers to promote the same sustainability principles with their own partners.

 Proximus' supplier selection process is based on a number of predefined criteria within the framework of the "Business Principles of Procurement".
-Currently, these selection criteria also include sustainability requirements, detailed in the "CSR clause".
+Currently, these selection criteria also include sustainability requirements, detailed in the "Supplier Code of Conduct".

 Our code is based on the following international standards:

 - The United Nations Universal Declaration of Human Rights;

 - The Conventions of the International Labour Organisation (ILO).

 The Code of Ethical Procurement has been developed to promote safe and fair working conditions and to take account of environmental and social issues.